cloudevents/spec/json-format.md

 ## 3. Envelope

-Each Cloud Event can be wholly represented as a JSON object.
+Each CloudEvents event can be wholly represented as a JSON object.

 Such a representation uses the media type `application/cloudevents+json`

-> The media type must be registered with IANA

 All REQUIRED and all not omitted OPTIONAL attributes in the given event become members of the JSON object, with the respective JSON object member